olive-robotics/bots_bento_icra24/docs/rulebook.md

 The competition consists of two main runs per team, along with a technical challenge and a presentation round.

 ##### 4.11 Challenges
-###### 4.11.1 🏁 Pallet Transport
+###### 4.11.1 🏁 KLT Transport
-In the first run, teams will navigate their Autonomous Mobile Robot (AMR) in an arena free of obstacles, except for the pallets themselves.
-The robot must select any one of the six pallets and transport it to a designated park zone.
+In the first run, teams will navigate their Autonomous Mobile Robot (AMR) in an arena free of obstacles, except for the KLTs themselves.
+The robot must select any one of the six KLTs and transport it to a designated park zone.
 The task is to be completed within a maximum time of 6 minutes.
 Completing this task will grant the team the full score for this challenge, with time efficiency being a crucial factor.

-###### 4.11.2 🏁 Pallet Sorting
+###### 4.11.2 🏁 KLT Sorting
-The robot's objective is to sort all six pallets to their corresponding park zones according to their ID in 16 minutes.
-While placing the pallets in any park zone is required, teams will earn extra points for parking the pallets in order of their ID.
-Transporting only 1 pallet with correct ID is also accetable but the team will receive minimum score.
+The robot's objective is to sort all six KLTs to their corresponding park zones according to their ID in 16 minutes.
+While placing the KLTs in any park zone is required, teams will earn extra points for parking the KLTs in order of their ID.
+Transporting only 1 KLT with correct ID is also accetable but the team will receive minimum score.

 ###### 4.11.3 🏁 Technical Challenge
 Teams have the opportunity to present a technical showcase demonstrating a key feature or creative aspect of their system.
 Proposals can include handling static or dynamic obstacles, such as people moving within the arena, to exhibit the robot's capabilities in max 10 minutes.
 The creativity and problem solving has 40%, running a complete task is 30%, and robot design is in general has 30%.